-Sony 400mm f2.8 G Master Review
+Sony 400mm F2.8 G Master Review

 Innovations

-The Sony 400mm f2.8 G Master doesn’t really have a whole lot of innovation around it.
-Compared to the Canon version, it’s around the same weight.
-If anything, we can say that it’s the first fast 400mm lens for the Sony FE camera system, but that’s it.
+The Sony 400mm f2.8 G Master doesn’t have a whole lot of innovation around it.
+Compared to the Canon version, it’s about the same weight.
+If anything, we can say it’s the first fast 400mm lens for the Sony FE camera system, but that’s it.

 Ergonomics

 The Sony 400mm f2.8 G Master is a very big lens, but also very well balanced.
-Here you can see it standing with no issues with the Sony a1 attached.
-If you’ve ever been in NYC, you should know that when attached to the camera, it’s around the size of those chess tables you see in NYC parks.
+Here you can see it standing with no issues attached to the Sony a1.
+If you’ve been in NYC, you should know that when attached to the camera, it’s around the size of those chess tables you see in NYC parks.

 The front element is too big, so you’re not going to put a filter there.
 Instead, the filter is going into the rear area.